Reentrant Localization Transition in a Quasiperiodic Thue-Morse Chain: Results

+The correlation dimension $D_2^{(i)}$ is obtained from the slope of this linear relation over the selected box scales.

-In Fig.\,\ref{fig:2} we show the density plot of the correlation fractal dimension \(D_2\) for every eigenstate as a function of disorder strength \(\delta\).
+In Fig.\,\ref{fig:2} (a), we show the density plot of the correlation fractal dimension \(D_2\) for every eigenstate as a function of disorder strength \(\delta\).
 The color scale runs from \(D_2=0\) (green, fully localized) to \(D_2=1\) (orange, fully extended).
-We see that for very small values of $\delta$ nearly all states have \(D_2\approx1\), indicating Bloch‐like delocalization similar to the clean SSH chain.
-Slightly increasing the potential strength, we see that a tongue of reduced \(D_2\) (green) appears first in the mid‐spectrum, showing that these states become neither fully extended nor localized, but develop nontrivial power‐law scaling of their inverse participation ratios. near \(\delta\approx0.8\), immediately beyond the first critical window, there is a slight increase in \(D_2\) (lightening), signaling a transient delocalization before the final localization transition.
+We see that for very small values of $\delta$, nearly all states have \(D_2\approx1\), indicating Bloch‐like delocalization similar to that of the clean SSH chain.
+Slightly increasing the potential strength, we see that a tongue of reduced \(D_2\) (green) appears first in the mid‐spectrum, indicating that these states are neither fully extended nor localized but exhibit nontrivial power‐law scaling of their inverse participation ratios.
+Near \(\delta\approx0.8\), immediately beyond the first critical window, there is a slight increase in \(D_2\) (lightening), signaling a transient delocalization before the final localization transition.
 At large disorder, the entire spectrum collapses to \(D_2\approx0\), as every eigenstate becomes exponentially localized by the strong quasiperiodic Thue–Morse potential.

+To examine the finite-size evolution, we average the state-resolved dimensions over centered spectral windows containing $500$, $700$, $900$, and $1100$ eigenstates for $N=1597$, $2584$, $4181$, and $6765$ unit cells, respectively.
+The corresponding total chain length is $L=2N$.
+At each value of $\delta$, the size dependence of the resulting average is described by

+where $D_2^{(\infty)}(\delta)$ denotes the intercept obtained in the limit $1/L\rightarrow0$.
+Because eigenstates of the same Hamiltonian need not constitute independent samples, we estimate the uncertainty of the spectral average using a contiguous-block jackknife procedure adapted from block-resampling methods for dependent observations \cite{77}.
+At each $\delta$ and system size, the spectrally ordered eigenstates in the selected window are divided into $K=10$ contiguous blocks.
+One block is omitted at a time, and the corresponding spectral average is recalculated.
+For every jackknife replicate, the linear finite-size extrapolation in $1/L$ is repeated.
+The resulting uncertainty of the thermodynamic-limit estimate is